douglasdl/Ignite-Node.js/finapi/README.md

 - [x] It should be possible to get the client account statement by date
 - [x] It should be possible to update the client account data
 - [x] It should be possible to get the client account data
+- [x] It should be possible to delete an account
-- [ ] It should be possible to delete an account
+- [ ] It should be possible to get the account balance

 ---